aresio/fst-pso/README.md

 ## Further information

 FST-PSO has been created by M.S.
 Nobile, D. Besozzi, G. Pasi, G. Mauri,
 R. Colombo (University of Milan-Bicocca, Italy), and P. Cazzaniga (University of Bergamo, Italy).
 The source code was written by M.S.
 Nobile.

+If you need ay information please write to: nobile@disco.unimib.it

 FST-PSO requires two packages: pyfuzzy and numpy.